 The majority of engines available in the SEAT Ateca are adopted from the existing Leon hatchback range.
 The 109bhp 1.0-litre three-cylinder turbo is a small engine for such a relatively large family SUV, but SEAT claims it will return up to 46.3mpg and emit 139g/km of CO2 (in SE trim) on the WLTP combined cycle.

-The most interesting is the option of the 113bhp 1.0-litre three-cylinder turbo.
-SEAT claims it will return up to 42.8mpg and emit 123g/km of CO2 on the combined cycle, which isn't bad for such a small engine in a relatively large car.
-Another petrol option is the larger 148bhp 1.5-litre four-cylinder turbo, which is capable of 42.8mpg and 126g/km of CO2, while the range-topping (for now) 187bhp car should return 33.6mpg and 156 g/km CO2 emissions.
+Another petrol option is the larger 148bhp 1.5-litre four-cylinder turbo, which is capable of a maximum 44.8mpg and 142g/km of CO2, while the range-topping 187bhp car should return around 35mpg and CO2 emissions of 182g/km.
 It is worth noting that it only comes as a 4x4 auto – meaning real-world running costs might be higher.

-Insurance groups for the Ateca start at 8 and rise to 21, which is an almost identical showing to the Leon hatch.
+Insurance groups for the Ateca start at 10 and rise to 24, which is a similar showing to the Leon hatch.
 It’s not surprising as they both use a lot of the same mechanical components.
-Those insurance groups are also similar to rivals such as the Nissan Qashqai and Renault Kadjar, but none should be too pricey to insure.
+Those insurance groups are also comparable to rivals such as the Nissan Qashqai and Renault Kadjar, but none should be too pricey to insure.

 In this review

-- 2Engines, performance and driveGreat to drive for an SUV, with good body control and punchy engines
+- 2Engines, performance and driveGreat to drive for an SUV, the Ateca features good body control and punchy petrol and diesel engines

 - 4Interior, design and technologyThe Ateca looks great on the outside and has a clean, minimalist interior, although it's a bit bland in places